luminolabs/pipeline-zen/README.md

 ### Run the torchtunewrapper workflow

-Note: Unless you have a beefy machine, you probably want to run this workflow remotely, not locally; see the next section for instructions.
+Note: Unless you have a beefy machine, you probably want to run this workflow remotely, not locally; see top of this doc for instructions.

 ```bash
 ./scripts/runners/celery-wf.sh torchtunewrapper \